sketh444/Interactive-Lab-Hub/FinalProject/README.md

 - Servo motors
 - MQTT communication
 - Speakers
+- LED Light

 The appearance of the cats was made up of:
 - Cardboard
 - A furry sweater
 - Conductive tape

+To start building these two cats, we first created a simple 2D card borad verison of the cats to ensure all the technology would work well together and to prototype user ineraction.
+The 2D verison of the cats used the servo motor to move a cardbord arm of the cat when it is touched.
+The 2D cats also purr when they are touched and demonstrate the connection between the two cats when both 2D cats are touched at the same time by shine a red LED light through a paper heart.

+Appearance of the two cats:

+One cat working:

+Two cats working together:
+[Soul insert your video here]

+Back view of the cats:

 ## Final Device Design